IARCP | CERTIFICATION | CRCMP(Re)I

 - Investor Protection and Securities Reform Act.

-- Consumer Financial Protection Act.
+- Consumer Financial Protection Act, and the insurance /reinsurance sector.

-Part D: The Frameworks.
+The Frameworks.

-- 1992, COSO Internal Control — Integrated Framework.
+COSO Internal Control — Integrated Framework.

 - The COSO cube.